openstack/keystone/doc/source/installing.rst

 In using Ubuntu's packages, the packages will set up a user account for the Keystone service (`keystone`), and place default configurations in ``/etc/keystone``.
-The Debian installer will also ask you about configuration options for setting up and running Keystone.
-As of this writing, the defaults for Keystone backends are all SQL based, stored locally in a SQLite.
+As of this writing, the defaults for Keystone backends are all SQL based, stored locally in SQLite.

 Once installed, you still need to initialize data in Keystone, which you can find described in :doc:`configuringservices`.